 Using Myrrh for Bad Breath

 If you want to manage your oral health and ensure your mouth odors are pleasant, I recommend natural herbal solutions such as myrrh, peppermint, and tea tree.
 If you have fresh herbs or sap available, chewing them can be very refreshing.
 Additionally, many fresh breath promoting herbs are available as essential oils that can be added to water or a mouth rinse.
-Global Healing Center also offers an excellent and convenient breath freshening spray called Fresh Mouth™ that is very carefully produced and contains myrrh and other beneficial herbs.

 Have you used myrrh to relieve bad breath or promote oral health?
 How did you use it?
 What was your experience like?
 Please leave a comment below and share with us.